yourlocalcyborg/DIRT-16/README.md

 - [ ] Implement Frontend (Computer with screen reading from framebuffer and drive port to place ports in)
 - [ ] Create assets for frontend
 - [ ] Clearer documentation of technical aspects
 - [ ] Figure out a solution to the framebuffer.
 It does not take ~170KB, that would be if each pixel was 8 bits.
 480x360 at 8-bit color is 4050KB.
 8-bit color means 8+8+8 bits as in 8-bits per R, G, and B channel.
 Realistically should just have way more memory.
 Also probably means I need more space in the data catridge in order to store graphics.
+Alternatively, could just used indexed color palette.
+- [ ] Perhaps need to change BLT_DST in blitter to be a 24-bit addr to be able to address all 170KB.
+- [ ] Likely need to change cartridge size regardless of graphics approach.

 ## System Specification
 - 32MHz master clock, 8MHz CPU clock